bytescout/pdf-co-api-samples/PDF To JSON API/JavaScript/Advanced Conversion Options With Rotated Input/README.md

-## PDF to JSON API in JavaScript with PDF.co Web API

-### Learn to code PDF to JSON API in JavaScript: How-To tutorial

-Every ByteScout tool includes sampleJavaScript source codes that you can find here or in the folder with installed ByteScout product.
-PDF.co Web API was created to assist PDF to JSON API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## PDF to JSON API in JavaScript and PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-Save time on writing and testing code by using the code below and use it in your application.
-Follow the steps-by-step instructions from the scratch to work and copy and paste code for JavaScript into your editor.
-Further improvement of the code will make it more robust.

-Visit our website to get a free trial version of PDF.co Web API.
-Free trial contains many of source code samples to help you with your JavaScript project.

 ## REQUEST FREE TECH SUPPORT